Attractiveness/tweetscraperx/README.md

 # X.com Tweet Scraper

-A Python tool to scrape tweets from X.com (formerly Twitter) user profiles and save them as text files.
+Simple Python tool to scrape tweets from a profile link

 ## Features